samsquire/ideas4/README.md

  * There is the mathematics of change.
 Such as integration and differentiation.
 There is also change in memory over time.
  *

-# 126. Invariant expressions and induction at the tip of execution
+# 126. Loop Invariant expressions and induction at the tip of execution

 If you can refer to anything in your current expression, you have maximum expressivity.